davidmoten/sonatype-parent/README.md

 ```
 Follow the prompts and select `RSA and RSA (default)`, 4096 bits and whatever expiry you desire.

-Now publish your public gpg key so the world can use them to verify your artifacts:
+Now publish your public gpg key so the world can use it to verify your artifacts:

 TODO